jdbedics/dbthandbook/03-individual.Rmd

 ## First Session Checklist

-Review Jamie's **[Suicide Training Presentation](https://speakerdeck.com/jdbedics/clu-2018-community-counseling-safety-training)** before meeting with clien and be prepared to conduct safety planning as needed.
+Review Jamie's **[Suicide Training Presentation](https://speakerdeck.com/jdbedics/clu-2018-community-counseling-safety-training)** before meeting with clients and be prepared to conduct safety planning as needed.
 Keep the *essential sheets* with you and ready for every session.

 **Checklist:**